-In order to register you need to pay a small amount and you also need to renew your subscription every year in order to stay active.
-Their warehouse is located in Yanki but i am not sure if they do any meetings in English.
+To register you need to pay a small amount and you also need to renew your subscription every year to stay active.
+Their warehouse is located in Yanki but I am not sure if they do any meetings in English.

 Join a Property Management Business - NEW!

-This is more or less like the network marketing.
+This is more or less like network marketing.
 The only difference is that the product is only advertising.
-You need to find people which they have properties (villas, apartments and houses - anything except from Hotels).
+You need to find people which they have properties (villas, apartments, and houses - anything except for Hotels).

-Make a contract with them and add their properties on our booking system for FREE.
+Make a contract with them and add their properties to our booking system for FREE.
 The owners get the money they ask for and they have more chances to rent their properties.
-You also get a small commision from every transaction.
+You also get a small commission from every transaction.

 If you are interested, please contact me.
 I can provide some more information.

-There are thousand of different opportunities.
+There are thousands of different opportunities.
 I am sure you will find something.

 Language Jobs in Warsaw, Poland